webcamp48/JavaScript-Projects-for-Beginners/App-Notes/README.md

 Local Storage: Notes are saved locally on the user's device, ensuring that data persists across sessions without needing a backend server.

 <h2>Technologies Used<h2>
-HTML: Provides the structure of the web pages.
+HTML: Provides the structure of the web pages. <br>
-CSS: Styles the application for an aesthetically pleasing user experience.
+CSS: Styles the application for an aesthetically pleasing user experience. <br>
-JavaScript: Implements the functionality and interactivity of the app.
+JavaScript: Implements the functionality and interactivity of the app. <br>

 <h2> Project Structure</h2>